Prevent Wildlife from Entering Your Home

 7 Tips to Prevent Wildlife in Your Home

 - Chimney protection.
-A chimney provides the perfect opportunity for nesting and it can attract raccoons, birds, bats, and squirrels.
+A chimney provides the perfect opportunity for nesting and it can attract raccoons, bats, and squirrels.
 You can prevent chimney nesting by installing an inexpensive screen or using hardware netting to deter nesting from wild animals.
 A chimney cap can also be utilized.

 - Protect your porch.
 The space beneath porches and decking is a perfect spot for many animals to make a new home.
 The best solution is to cover any openings under a porch or deck with mesh, wood, or hardware cloth.
 To stop animals from digging and tunneling under a porch, bury a barrier about 12-inches into the ground.